 You will likely get attached to these animals the same way you do to a dog or a cat, especially if you raise them from teeny helpless little babies.

-Getting attached isn’t a bad thing, my husband and I are certainly attached to all of our chickens, but it can make things harder.
+Getting attached isn’t a bad thing, my husband and I are certainly attached to all of our chickens, but it can make things harder and be one of the downsides to raising chickens.

 You see, chickens can be pets, but they’re much different from most of your pets.
 They’re more prone to accidents and illness because they live outside.
 Chickens are prey animals so they’re likely to get attacked by predators.
 If they get sick you might have a lot of trouble finding a vet that is willing to treat them, and even more trouble paying the bill.